barrymister/resume/long-form-resume.md

 ---

-### The Judge Group (Contractor @ Alexion Pharmaceuticals/AstraZeneca) – Sr Systems Engineer and Hyperconverged Infrastructure SME
+### The Judge Group (Contractor @ Alexion Pharmaceuticals/AstraZeneca) – Sr. Infrastructure Engineer – Cloud & Virtualization
 Telework | New Haven, CT (12/21 – 06/22)

 - Led the migration of all virtual systems and data from Alexion Pharmaceuticals to AstraZeneca, including VMware-hosted environments transitioned into Azure using Cohesity DataProtect.